 Instrument Assisted Soft Tissue Mobilization

-IASTM stands for Instrument Assisted Soft Tissue Mobilization (IASTM).
+IASTM refers to Instrument Assisted Soft Tissue Mobilization (IASTM).
 IASTM is a range of stainless steel tools which enable clinicians to efficiently locate and treat soft tissue dysfunction.
 IASTM is commonly known as Graston Technique.
 The soft tissues targeted by IASTM include muscles, tendons, ligaments, and fascia.

 The Graston Technique was created by water skiing athlete, David Graston, who patented the technique after the frustration he faced from his knee surgery rehabilitation.
 He felt that tools and techniques that were used during his rehabilitation could not accurately pinpoint the soft tissue adhesions that had been impeding his rehabilitation process.
-After doing lots of research on different therapeutic techniques, particularly cross-friction massage, Graston decided to use his experience to design a new soft tissue technique that could help others in his situation.
+After researching different therapeutic techniques, particularly cross-friction massage, Graston decided to use his experience to design a new soft tissue technique that could help others in his situation.

 The Graston Technique is an instrument-assisted, soft tissue mobilization therapy.
-It breaks up restrictions, scar tissue adhesions, and reduces chronic inflammation and fibrosis.
+It breaks up restrictions, scar tissue adhesions, and reduces chronic inflammation and fibrosis to help improve range of motion of the affected joint.
 Graston has been known to help a countless number of conditions, most notably: tennis elbow and golfer’s elbow, rotator cuff tendinitis, plantar fasciitis, and even Achilles tendinitis.

 - Pain reduction